xpdustry/javelin/README.md

       is `8080`).

-    - `fr.xpdustry.javelin.socket.workers` : The number of threads handling the incoming and outgoing events (optional, **don't exceed your CPU core count**).
+    - `fr.xpdustry.javelin.socket.workers` : The number of threads handling the incoming and outgoing events (optional).

+    - `fr.xpdustry.javelin.server.always-allow-local-connections` : Allows client to connect without
+      a password if they are on the same network (optional, default is `false`).

-   Then in the server console, add users with the command `javelin-user-add <username> <password>`.
+   Then if you did not enable `always-allow-local-connections` or you did, but you have servers that aren't in the Javelin server network, you can add them with the command `javelin-user-add <username> <password>`.

-   > Users are saved in a binary file at `./javelin/users.bin.gz`, passwords are salted and hashed.
+   > Users are saved in a binary file at `./javelin/users-v2.bin.gz`, passwords are salted and hashed with Bcrypt.

 3. Once it's ready, restart your Mindustry server and your Javelin server should start along it.

-4. Now, for each other server where Javelin is installed, edit the following properties in the config file at `./javelin/config.properties` :
+4. Now, for each server where Javelin is installed, edit the following properties in the config file at `./javelin/config.properties` :

     - `fr.xpdustry.javelin.socket.mode` to `CLIENT`.